COVID-19 restrictions have mostly ended. What does that mean for heart failure patients?

 - Monitor shortness of breath and chest pain.

 - Determine if you can do the same level of physical activity you did the day before.

 - Figure out if you got restful sleep.

-Reschedule missed procedures or screenings.
-Work with your health care team to reschedule priority procedures and screenings.
+Reschedule any postponed procedures or screenings.
+Work with your health care team to schedule priority procedures and screenings.
 If it’s an in-person visit, social distancing, masks and good hand hygiene remain critical for reducing the chance of infection.
-Many doctors’ offices require patients to wear a mask and to have their temperature taken once they arrive.
+Many medical offices still screen patients for COVID-19 symptoms beforehand and advise patients to wear a mask during their visit.

 Take care of your lungs.
 COVID-19 is a respiratory disease, so keeping your lungs healthy should be high on your to-do list.
 Don’t smoke or vape.
 If you do, find resources to help you quit.

 Make a plan for future medical care.
 Any health care checklist can include discussions with family about future health decisions in the case of serious illness, with the goal of recording those wishes in advance health care directives.
-The AARP and the AHA provide resources to help.
+The AARP and the AHA have resources available to help.

 Get support.
-It’s normal to feel scared, overwhelmed or confused when managing your heart failure — especially during a pandemic.
+It’s normal to feel scared, overwhelmed or confused when managing your heart failure.
 Connect with survivors and caregivers through the American Heart Association’s free online Support Network.
 Sometimes it’s easier to cope when you know you’re not alone.